MapRock/TimeMolecules/docs/procure_time_molecules_vm.md

 **Last Updated:** May 8, 2026 - <i>This pre-configured VM is not ready until May 24, 2026</i>

-This is the procedure from cloning the pre-configured Time Molecules VM
+This is the procedure from cloning the pre-configured Time Molecules VM--everything is setup and ready to go.

 If you prefer to set up for own VM, please refer instead to, follow this two-step process: